Moonnn15/TrainConsistManagementApp/README.md

-Project Procedure – UC3: Track Unique Bogie IDs
+Project Procedure – UC6: Map Bogie to Capacity (HashMap)
 1. Continue the Project
-Using the existing Java project and class TrainConsistManagementApp.java, extend the application to enforce uniqueness of bogie IDs.
+Using the existing Java project and class TrainConsistManagementApp.java, extend the system to associate each bogie with its seating or load capacity.

-2. Display UC3 Title
+2. Display UC6 Title
-Inside the main method, print the heading:
+Inside the main method, print:

 ==================================
-UC3 - Track Unique Bogie IDs
+UC6 - Map Bogie to Capacity (HashMap)
 ==================================
-This indicates that the system is now validating uniqueness of bogie identifiers.

-3. Identify the Drawback of UC2
-In UC2, a List was used to store bogies.

-Lists allow duplicate values

-Example issue:

-BG101, BG101
-This can lead to:

-Invalid train composition

-Data inconsistency

-Safety risks

-4. Introduce Set for Uniqueness
-To solve this problem:

-Use the Set interface

-Use HashSet implementation

-Set<String> bogies = new HashSet<>();
-A HashSet automatically ensures that all elements are unique.

-5. Add Bogie IDs (Including Duplicates)
-Insert bogie IDs using the .add() method:

-bogies.add("BG101");
-bogies.add("BG102");
-bogies.add("BG103");
-bogies.add("BG104");
-bogies.add("BG101"); // Duplicate
-bogies.add("BG102"); // Duplicate
-6. Observe Automatic Deduplication
-When duplicates are added:

-HashSet ignores duplicate entries automatically

-No error is thrown

-Only unique values are stored internally

-7. Display Bogie IDs
-Print the set:

-Bogie IDs After Insertion:
-[BG101, BG102, BG103, BG104]
-(Note: Order may vary because HashSet is unordered.)

-8. Display Informational Note
-Duplicates are automatically ignored by HashSet.
-9. Completion Message
-UC3 uniqueness validation completed...
+This indicates that the system is now handling bogie attributes using key–value mapping.

+3. Introduce HashMap
+To map bogies with their capacities:

+Use the Map interface

+Use HashMap implementation

+Map<String, Integer> capacityMap = new HashMap<>();
+This structure stores:

+Key → Bogie Name

+Value → Capacity

+4. Add Bogie-Capacity Mapping
+Insert values using the .put() method:

+capacityMap.put("First Class", 24);
+capacityMap.put("Cargo", 120);
+capacityMap.put("Sleeper", 72);
+capacityMap.put("AC Chair", 56);
+5. Display Heading
+Bogie Capacity Details:
+6. Iterate Using entrySet()
+Loop through the map to access both key and value:

+for (Map.Entry<String, Integer> entry : capacityMap.entrySet()) {
+    System.out.println(entry.getKey() + " -> " + entry.getValue());
+}
+7. Display Output
+First Class -> 24
+Cargo -> 120
+Sleeper -> 72
+AC Chair -> 56
+(Note: Order may vary since HashMap is unordered.)

+8. Completion Message
+UC6 bogie-capacity mapping completed...
 Actor & Flow
 Actor: User

 Flow:

-User adds bogie IDs

-System inserts them into HashSet

-Duplicate values are ignored automatically
+User creates bogie-capacity mapping

+System stores data in HashMap

+Key–value pairs are inserted using put()

+System iterates using entrySet()

-Unique bogie IDs are displayed
+Bogie capacities are displayed

+Program continues

-Key Concepts Used in UC3
+Key Concepts Used in UC6
-Set Interface – Collection that does not allow duplicates
+Map Interface – Stores key–value relationships

-HashSet Class – Implements Set using hashing
+HashMap Class – Efficient key-based storage using hashing

-add() Method – Adds elements to the set
+put() Method – Inserts mappings

-Automatic Deduplication – No manual checking required

-Unordered Storage – Elements are not stored by index
+Key–Value Association – Links bogie to its capacity

+entrySet() Iteration – Access both key and value together

+Fast Lookup – Retrieve capacity using bogie name

 Key Requirements
-Create a HashSet<String> for bogie IDs
+Create a HashMap<String, Integer>

-Add duplicate values intentionally

-Print the final set

-Verify that duplicates are removed automatically
+Insert bogie capacities (Sleeper, AC Chair, First Class, Cargo)

+Use put() for mapping

+Iterate using entrySet()

+Display bogie and capacity

 Key Benefits
-Enforces business constraints (unique bogie IDs)

-Prevents data corruption and duplication errors

-Demonstrates when to use Set instead of List

-Introduces real-world validation logic in railway systems
+Models real-world attribute mapping

+Introduces key–value data structures

+Enables fast lookup and validation

+Builds foundation for data-driven applications

+Prepares for advanced analytics and planning systems

-Outcome of UC3
+Outcome of UC6
 After completing this procedure:

-Only unique bogie IDs are stored in the system

-Duplicate entries are automatically eliminated

-The train consist becomes more reliable and error-free
+Each bogie is successfully mapped to its capacity

+Data is stored in an efficient key–value structure

+The system supports quick retrieval of bogie details

-The application demonstrates effective use of HashSet for uniqueness enforcement
+The application demonstrates effective use of HashMap for real-world data modeling